FAQ

 - Center Specialists are licensed pharmacists and registered nurses that are utilized by other health professionals as medical consultants in poisoning exposures.

-- Data collection, as a clear function of each follow-up call, enables the OCPDI to evaluate their protocols, perform quality assurance studies, identify state trends and concerns, and gather toxicity data on new drugs and products.
+- Data collection, as a clear function of each follow-up call, enables our poison center to evaluate their protocols, perform quality assurance studies, identify state trends and concerns, and gather toxicity data on new drugs and products.

 - Outcome data obtained through telephone follow-up are utilized to facilitate the public health effort to prevent and better treat poisonings.